davenfroberg/davenfroberg/README.md

 ### Hi!
 I'm Daven 👋

 I'm a second year student at the University of British Columbia, currently working towards a bachelor of science in Computer Science.
 On my GitHub, you'll find projects that I've finished or am currently working on.
-I'm currently proficient in Java and am aquiring HTML, CSS, and JavaScript.
+I'm proficient in Java but I am also familiar with HTML, CSS, and JavaScript.
+My current obsession is learning all that has C++ has to offer (painful, I know).
 Feel free to check out [my LinkedIn](https://www.linkedin.com/in/davenfroberg/) and send me a message!

 <!--
 **davenfroberg/davenfroberg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.